 Revenue codes that do not require a CPT code may be reimbursed as an all-inclusive rate per unit of service or per date of service.
 Multiple revenue codes may be reimbursed per date of service.
 TTT services may be span billed for the same or related diagnosis.

 The payment amounts for TTT services include all related non-physician services.
+Separate payment will not be made for drugs, injections, supplies, room charges, etc.

 Outpatient Therapies